dayafterdaynightafternight/instagrampuppeteer/README.md

 `git branch bugfix/bugfix-name`

-When you are done, run `npm lint` to make sure you have no code style errors.
+When you are done, run `npm run lint` to make sure you have no code style errors.
 After you are sure you want to push

 `git push origin feature/feature-name`